-When the fluid leaks out of the dura, the overall volume and pressure of fluid within the skull drops (known as intracranial hypotension), its cushioning effect is reduced and the brain slumps.
+When the fluid leaks out of the dura at spinal level, the overall volume and pressure of fluid within the skull drops (known as intracranial hypotension), its cushioning effect is reduced and the brain slumps.
 This slumping effect, also called ‘brain sag’, results in severe pain, pressure, blurred/double vision, eye pain, neck pain, hearing impairment, tinnitus, spasm, seizures and a wide range of other symptoms.

-A key characteristic of a CSF leak is that the vast majority of symptoms, if not all, worsen markedly upon sitting or standing, but lessen substantially, and in some cases disappear completely, when lying down.
+A key characteristic of a CSF leak – particularly a spinal leak – is that the vast majority of symptoms, if not all, worsen markedly upon sitting or standing, but lessen substantially, and in some cases disappear completely, when lying down.
 The longer a leak goes untreated, the less prominent this orthostatic characteristic of symptoms may become.

 Sometimes a CSF leak can be an unintentional consequence of an over-draining shunt, placed for the treatment of intracranial hypertension (high pressure), or as a result of underlying intracranial hypertension that has gone undiagnosed.